 Shying away from obvious commercial success in favor of making music that they could powerfully stay behind, Little Dragon has nonetheless garnered considerable critical praise and respect across the music industry.
 Catapulted into the spotlight after releasing Ritual in 2011, the band then received a Grammy-nomination for their 2014 album release Nabuma Rubberband.
 Throughout the past decade, Little Dragon has also been provided the opportunity to work with revered artists such as Gorillaz, SBTRKT, Flying Lotus, Flume, ODESZA, Kaytranada, DJ Shadow, Tinashe, Mac Miller, and Future.

-Composed of captivating and beloved vocalist Yukimi Nagano, with multi-instrumentalists Håkan Wirenstarnd and Fredrik Wallin on keyboards and bass respectively, and drummer and percussionist, Erik Bodin.
+The four-piece band is composed of captivating and beloved vocalist, Yukimi Nagano, multi-instrumentalists Håkan Wirenstarnd and Fredrik Wallin on keyboards and bass respectively, and drummer and percussionist, Erik Bodin.
 Little Dragon was first formed while they were high school students in their hometown of Gothenburg (where most of the bandmates still reside) nearly 25 years ago.
 New Me, Same Us radiantly displays the band going back to basics and falling back in love with their instruments all over again while exploring new realms of creative expression.

 With tracks like “Another Lover,” “Every Rain,” and the lead single “Hold On,” Little Dragon captivates listeners with their hypnotic pop-based melodies, Yukimi’s sultry and poetic vocals, celestial synths, and funky bass lines.
 The result is potentially the best album of the band’s already incredibly impressive career.
 Incorporating genres such as R&B, disco, soul, electro pop, deep house, neo-soul, and hip-hop, New Me, Same Us showcases the depth of Little Dragon’s sheer musical genius.